 Linweave Tarot Spells Your Fortune

-I've also included some links to futher reading that i've found about the artists involved and was saddened to discover while I was researching that Hy Roth had passed away at the end of last year, as his illustrations in particular are among some of my favourites.
-There seems to be very little information in general about him online which surprises me as was incredibly talented, however there is a tribute page recently dedicated to him on Facebook so hopefully in time people will contribute more information to that.
+I've also included some links to further reading that i've found about the artists involved but was saddened to discover while researching, that Hy Roth had passed away at the end of last year, as his illustrations in particular are among some of my favourites.
+There seems to be very little information in general about him online which surprises me as was incredibly talented.
+However, there is a tribute page recently dedicated to him on Facebook so hopefully in time people will contribute more information to that.

 Divinatory meaning: Hope, a bright future.
 But beware of theft, loss, abandonment.
 Negative: Arrogance, self-importance, impotence, despair.
 This card is lithographed on Linweave L'Aiglon.
 Color: Blue, Cover weight: Substance 80.
 Artist: Hy Roth